 Unless you can safely say you know everything about every type of Private Client tax out there, there’s always something you can do to increase your knowledge and develop your skills.

 Some firms will allow you to expand the scope of your experience.
-That might be with non-doms work (read my other article about why this is a good route to go down), trusts or inheritance tax, for example.
+That might be with non-doms work (read our article about why this is a good route to go down), trusts or inheritance tax, for example.
 These areas of Private Client can be very rewarding and can allow for greater career prospects in the future.

 If your current firm offers these services and you want to learn more about the area, but they don’t allow those who complete personal tax returns to look over these more “interesting” areas of Private Client work, it may be a sign to look for other options to increase your future career prospects.